PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-09 17:45:23
+Last updated: 2024-04-10 00:29:41
-Random Quote: Because they are the knights of summer, and winter is coming.  -  Catelyn Stark
+Random Quote: I pray for a glimpse of Azor Ahai, and R'hllor shows me only Snow.  -  Melisandre